ddangelov/Top2Vec/README.md

 Top2Vec
 =======

-Topic2Vector is a an algorithm for automatically detecting topics present in text and generating jointly embedded topic, document and word vectors.
+Topic2Vector is a an algorithm for topic modeling.
+It automatically detects topics present in text and generates jointly embedded topic, document and word vectors.

 Installation
 ------------